datanav/docs/hub/features/notifications-feature.rst

 Failed retries
 ~~~~~~~~~~~~~~
-This is the number of entities that was unsuccessfully retried.
+This is the number of entities that were unsuccessfully retried.
 The pipe will retry these entities again the next
 time the pipe runs..